astropy/pyvo/docs/mivot/example.rst

 .. warning::
-   At the time of writing, Vizier only mapped positions and proper motions (when  available), and the definitive epoch class had not been adopted.
+   At the time of writing (Q1 2025), Vizier only mapped positions and proper motions (when  available), and the definitive epoch class had not been adopted.
    Therefore, this implementation may differ a little bit from the standard model.

    Vizier does not wrap the source properties in a MANGO object, but rather lists them in the Mivot *TEMPLATES*.
-   The annotation reader must support both designs.
+   The annotation reader supports both designs.

 In the first step below, we run a standard cone search query by using the standard PyVO API.